xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 In a linear state the 'SCR(i)' can be determined based on the predecessor's SCR and the 'op(i)'

-            SCR(i) = op(i)(SCR(k))
+            SCR(i) = op(i)(SCR(k))                                          (1)

 with 'k' as the one and only predecessor state.
 If 'SCR(k)' is known, then 'SCR(i)' of a linear state is known off-line purely from the consideration of the state machine.
-In a mouth state 'SCR(i)' can only be determined depending on the state from where the transition originates.
+In a mouth state 'SCR(i)' is be determined depending on the state from where the transition originates.

-                      .' op(i)(SCR(a))  if entry from state 'a'
+                      /  op(i)(SCR(a))  if entry from state 'a'
-                      |  op(i)(SCR(b))  if entry from state 'b'             (4)
+                      |  op(i)(SCR(b))  if entry from state 'b'             (2)
-            SCR(i) = <   ...
+            SCR(i) =  |   ...
                       |
-                      '. op(i)(SCR(z))  if entry from state 'z'
+                      \  op(i)(SCR(z))  if entry from state 'z'

 Let 'recipe' be the procedure to determine the SCR in a state without considering any previous operation.
 That is, if for all states all recipes are known, then all operations along the state machine transitions can be removed.
 Let the term recipe be defined as follows.

-DEFINITION: R(i,k) -- Recipe
+DEFINITION: R(i,k), R(i) -- Recipe

    Let 'i' indidate a state and 'k' its predecessor state.
-A recipe allows to determine 'SCR(i)' without that operations along the transitions are executed.
+A recipe R(i,k) allows to determine 'SCR(i)' without execution of operations along the transitions.
 It is derived from the operation 'op(i)' and 'SCR(k)'.

-   In order to be independent of previous operations, the recipe's procedure uses solely the following inputs:
+The recipe's procedure uses solely the following inputs:

           * 'h(i)', the hidden variables of the current state,
           * 'Aux', the setting of auxiliary registers

-   Or, briefly it implements
+   It implements the mapping

                   (h(i), Aux) ---> SCR(i)                                   (3)

+   Let 'R(i)' indicate the recipe which appears to the successor states of state 'i'.

-Hidden variables are, for example, the input position of the current stream, or the lexeme start position, or other members of the state machine.
+Hidden variables are, for example, the input position of the current stream or the lexeme start position.
 Auxiliary registers may contain data that has been stored in previous states.
-To express SCR(i,k) in equation (2) by means of a recipe, the setting of SCR(p) must have been stored in auxliary registers.
+To express SCR(i,k) in equation (2) by means of a recipe 'SCR(k)' must have been stored in auxliary registers.
+The recipe 'R(i)' may be used to replace 'SCR(i)'.
+For linear states is is identical to 'R(i,k)';
+for mouth states it is not.
+This is discussed in the next section.

+The fundamental difference between 'R(i)' and 'SCR(i)' is that former is a procedure and the latter represents the values which are produced.

 The simplest form of a recipe is the setting of the SCR with constant values.
 For example, at a state entered by the newline character the recipe for 'column number' may be 'column number = 0', because a new line begins.
-The advantage of recipes may is shown in the example of figure 5.
+The advantage of recipes is demonstrated figure 5.

     a)        op(1) =             op(2) =
                 'la = 10'           'la = 12'